Anitha-Balachandran/Anitha-Balachandran/README.md

 ## A little more about me...
--I am pursuing an MS in Data Analytics with a specialization in data science at San Jose State University.
+-I am currently pursuing MS in Data Analytics with a specialization in data science at San Jose State University.

 -With 5 years of professional experience in software engineering, I am currently learning courses such as Andrew Ng's Machine Learning and Deep Learning Specialization.